AFixt/meetabl-api/DEPLOYMENT.md

 For production, always use HTTPS:

-### Using Nginx as a reverse proxy:
+### Using Nginx as a reverse proxy

 1. **Install Nginx**:

    ```bash
    sudo apt update
    sudo apt install -y nginx
    ```

 2. **Configure Nginx**:
-   Create a new site configuration at `/etc/nginx/sites-available/accessmeet-api`:
+   Create a new site configuration at `/etc/nginx/sites-available/meetabl-api`:

    ```nginx
    server {
        listen 80;